Children and young offenders

 Overview of institutions where children are detained by the Courts.
 Factors taken into account regarding their detention by the Courts.

-The Children Court deals with children under 18 years of age and came into operation in 2002.
-The Children Act 2001 sets out the various rules regarding the Children Court.
+The Children Court deals with criminal charges involving children under 18.
+It came into operation under the Children Act 2001, which sets out the rules for the Children Court.